 The fellowship of the Holy Spirit (II Cor 13:14) is explicitly fellowship with the Father and the Son (I John 1:3).

-God himself reiterates that he is and was and is to come.
+God himself reiterates that he is, and was, and is to come.
 In the Greek Old Testament as in English translations, ‘LORD God’ is the rendition of Yahweh Elohim, where ‘Lord’ (capitalised) replaces the personal name.
 The title is transitional.
 With the appearing of the Messiah, the two terms, Lord and God, become distinct: ‘There is one God, the Father, from whom were all things and for whom we exist, and one Lord, Jesus Christ, through whom were all things and through whom we exist’ (I Cor 8:6), as Jesus himself affirmed (John 17:3).
 The very first sentence of Revelation distinguishes between God and his Christ.

-But Thomas cries, seeing the healed wounds, “My Lord and my God!”
+But Thomas, seeing the healed wounds, cries, “My Lord and my God!”
 (John 20:28).
 The substitution of ‘Lord’ for ‘Yahweh’ conveys the same mystery: it was the Son, the image of the Father, who breathed into Adam’s nostrils and walked in the garden; hence the shift from ‘God’ in Genesis 1 to ‘LORD God’ in Genesis 2.
-It was through the Son that the Father appeared to Abraham as both Yahweh and the Word of Yahweh, and who delivered the Law to Moses (Acts 7:38).
+It was through the Son that the Father appeared to Abraham as both Yahweh and the Word of Yahweh, and delivered the Law to Moses (Acts 7:38).
 The Father and the Son have always worked as one – both are Lord (Luke 2:9, 2:11).
-When God exalted his son, he devolved his lordship to him: “Let the whole house of Israel know that God has made him both Lord and Christ” (Acts 2:36, 2:39).
-Nonetheless, in Revelation the title ‘Lord God’ returns, and refers specifically to God the Father.
+When God exalted his son, he devolved his lordship to him: “God has made him both Lord and Christ” (Acts 2:36, 2:39).
+Nonetheless, in the last book the title ‘Lord God’ returns, and refers specifically to God the Father.

-The ‘Lord’s day is most naturally understood as the first day of the week, when Christ rose.
-According to a roughly contemporaneous text called The Didache, believers were already meeting for a meal and the sacrament of bread and wine on a day known as the ‘Lord’s’.
-The command to rest and to remember God’s deliverance every seventh day, however counted, still holds.
-John, one supposes, was meditating on the Scriptures and seeking God in prayer.
+The ‘Lord’s day’ is most naturally understood as the first day of the week, when Christ rose.
+According to a roughly contemporary text called the Didache (Teaching), believers were already meeting for a meal and the sacrament of bread and wine on a day known as the ‘Lord’s’.
+The command to rest and to remember God’s deliverance every seventh day still holds.
+John, one supposes, was meditating on the Scriptures and seeking God in prayer when the vision came.